 The Board’s duties are laid out in the Board’s Rules of Procedure and follow a yearly plan.
 Every board meeting follows an agenda that has been distributed to the board members supported by relevant background documentation.

 Each year the Board evaluates Industrivärden’s financial reporting and makes demands on its content and structure to ensure it maintains a high level of quality.
-In connection with the board meeting that deals with the annual financial statements, the Board of Directors’ Report, the proposed distribution of earnings and the year-end report, the Company’s auditor submits a report on the auditors’ observations and assessments from their audit.
+In connection with the board meeting that deals with the annual financial statements, the Board of Directors’ Report, the proposed distribution of earnings and the year-end report, the Company’s auditor submits a report on the auditors’ observations and assessments from its audit.

 The regular board meetings cover a number of set items of business.
 These include, among other things, a report on the financial result of operations, the development of net asset value and performance of the equities portfolio, and on equity transactions that have been carried out.
 Reporting also includes a description of the portfolio companies’ performance and macroeconomic conditions.
 In addition, a special review is normally conducted of one or more of the portfolio companies and of potential investments or divestments.
-At several board meetings during the year, the CEO from a portfolio company make a presentation on the company’s development.
+At several board meetings during the year, the CEO of a portfolio company gives a presentation on the company’s development.

 All board decisions are based on extensive documentation and are made following a discussion that is led by the Chairman.
 The Board’s work is evaluated yearly in a structured process conducted under the direction of the Chairman of the Board.
 The 2018 evaluation was conducted by means of a questionnaire that each board member was requested to complete, in the aim of gaining an idea about the directors’ views on, among other things, how the board work has been conducted and which measures could be taken to improve the board work as well as which matters the directors feel should be given more